 We’re excited to announce this new program, focused on community capacity development and reducing energy costs in homes.

-A free one-day training will be offered in the Fall of 2017 for 1-2 community members with the goal of building energy capacity and services for homeowners and renters.
+A free one-day training will be offered in January 23, 2018 for 1-2 community members with the goal of building energy capacity and services for homeowners and renters.

 Home Energy Leader’s may be eligible to earn money per home assessed.
 Contact Shaina Kilcoyne for more information, email@example.com.